cran-task-views/Agriculture/Agriculture.md

 -   `r pkg("OBIC")` calculate the [Open Bodem Index](https://www.openbodemindex.nl/), a method to evaluate the quality of soils of agricultural fields in The Netherlands and the sustainability of the current agricultural practices.

--   *Soil Fertility Testing*: `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results. `r github("mbask/fertplan")` provides fertilizer recommendations based on soil test results (note this package is optimized for horticultural crop production in Italy).
+-   *Soil Fertility Testing*: `r pkg("soiltestcorr")` has functions for conducting correlation analysis between soil test values and crop yield data. `r pkg("SoilTesting")` provides functions for calculating soil mineral concentrations from analytical lab results.

 -   The [suitability](https://www.fao.org/land-water/databases-and-software/crop-information/en/) of specific soils for crop production can be analyzed using `r pkg("soilassessment")`, including soil fertility classes, soil erosion models and soil salinity classification.
 Suitability requirements are for crops grouped into cereal crops, nuts, legumes, fruits, vegetables, industrial crops, and root crops.